 Her practice combines different therapeutic techniques, including but not limited to: client-centered, solution-focused, cognitive-behavioral (CBT), with strategies derived from a systems approach utilizing a change-oriented process within a multicultural context to help individuals and social systems achieve improved quality of life and social participation.

 Stephenie is a Certified EMDR Therapist, is Level 3 trained in Gottman Couples Therapy, and is trained in Voice Dialogue work.
 She is also a Bringing Baby Home Educator and Seven Principles Program Educator.

 If you are interested in making an appointment with Stephenie, please click here to review our office policies.

-Regina Collins is a Marriage & Family Therapist (MFT) with a M.S. in Counseling and a B.S. in Child & Adolescent Development from California State University, Fullerton.
+Regina Collins is a Licensed Marriage & Family Therapist (LMFT) with a M.S. in Counseling and a B.S. in Child & Adolescent Development from California State University, Fullerton.
 Her graduate project was a qualitative study exploring therapists' use of the DIR/Floortime Model in the treatment of children with autism spectrum disorder (a developmental & relational play therapy approach).
 Some of her fieldwork experience has involved parent-coaching, reunification of at-risk families, early intervention for blind children, Applied Behavior Analysis with children and adolescents with developmental delays/disorders, and as an academic clinician for students with learning disabilities in public schools.

 Regina uses psychodynamic psychotherapy to engage clients in the process of therapy; she also utilizes expressive arts, sandtray therapy, meditation, attachment theory, cognitive behavioral techniques, and emotion-focused therapy with couples.
 She has a holistic mindset that appreciates and respects the many complex parts that interact within each unique individual.